 These “markers” help doctors decide what type of treatment will be most effective for a particular tumor.
 Drugs that are effective against HR+ breast cancers called anti-estrogens (tamoxifen and aromatase inhibitors are examples) are widely used to treat and often to prevent these breast cancers.
 Another class of drugs that targets the HER2 receptor (Herceptin®, lapatinib, pertuzumab and TDM1 are examples) have been very effective in treating HER2+ breast cancer.
 The anti-estrogen and the anti-HER2 drugs are called targeted therapies because they work by “targeting” and shutting down a specific protein on the tumor cell that is helping the tumor to grow.

 About 20 percent of breast cancers, however, do not have any of these proteins.
-These are called triple negative breast cancers– no estrogen, progesterone or HER2 receptors--and so far, no targeted therapies.
+These are called "triple-negative" because they lack estrogen, progesterone, or HER2 receptors and, so far, targeted therapies.

 Note: In 2014, BCRF awarded over $12.5 million to support projects studying TNBC in the US, Africa, Europe and the Middle East.

 The complexity of this disease presents enormous challenges in its treatment and prevention, but progress is being made.
 Scientists around the world are working tirelessly to better understand the causes of TNBC, oncologists are learning how to optimize chemotherapies to treat it, new therapies that target unique characteristics of TNBC are be being tested in clinical trials, and the expansion of genetic testing may have a huge impact on identifying women at risk before cancer occurs.

 Part I. The Genetics of TNBC